Start9Labs/documentation/source/user-manual/configuration/limitations/lim-android.rst

 Local Access
 ------------
 Android does not have native support for :ref:`mDNS<mdns>` and therefore cannot resolve ``.local`` addresses.
-This issue has been long known and can be tracked `here <https://issuetracker.google.com/issues/140786115>`_ (Google account required to view).
+This issue has been long known by Google, and can be tracked `here <https://issuetracker.google.com/issues/140786115>`_ (Google account required to view).

 Workarounds
 ...........